openafsfoundation/openafsfoundation.org/help/donate/index.md

 </form>
 <p></p>

 In the near future, we hope to bring you the opportunity to **pledge regular donations**.
 This allows you to space out your donation and plan your giving, without having to do anything else!
-In this manner, regular modest (or substantial) donations strengthen our financial capability so that we can budget ahead!
+Regular modest (or substantial) donations strengthen our financial capability in a way that allows us to project our budget ahead of time!

 Thank you for using either of the donation options.

 ### Donate Equipment ###